Hyundai Ioniq Hybrid costs, insurance, warranty & tax

 Whatever mileage you do, Hyundai’s fixed-price servicing plans are affordable, and you can even extend the plan to five or eight years.
 Go with one of Hyundai’s official servicing plans and you also get free roadside assistance.

 The Hyundai Ioniq doesn’t get free access to the London Congestion Charge zone (neither does the Prius any more), while normal road tax will cost £145 a year – a £10 saving compared to a non-hybrid car.

 In This Review

 - 1VerdictThe Hyundai Ioniq Hybrid is a seriously strong rival to the Toyota Prius; it’s great value, easy to live with and cheap to run

 - 2MPG & CO2 emissionsThe Hyundai Ioniq Hybrid is very efficient compared to a diesel hatchback, but it’s a shame the Toyota Prius manages lower CO2 emissions

-- 3Running costs - currently readingThe Hyundai Ioniq Hybrid is cheaper to buy than a Toyota Prius, and cheap enough to challenge conventional hatchbacks like the Volkswagen Golf
+- 3Running costs & insurance - currently readingThe Hyundai Ioniq Hybrid is cheaper to buy than a Toyota Prius, and cheap enough to challenge conventional hatchbacks like the Volkswagen Golf

 - 4Performance, engine & driveThe Hyundai Ioniq Hybrid has perfectly adequate pace, and the handling perks up noticeably in Sport mode